Kate Smurthwaite: Television and radio appearances

 Smurthwaite was a morning show presenter on Radio Jackie in 2006, and co-presented a show on Leith FM during the 2011 Edinburgh Fringe.
 She appears regularly with Jason Mohammad on BBC Radio Wales's lunchtime phone-in show and as part of BBC London's Lady Lounge with Kath Melandri.
 In May 2012, Smurthwaite recorded a 15-minute programme for the BBC Radio 4 series Four Thought about sexism in comedy.

 On 25 October 2013, Smurthwaite took part in the 100 Women event hosted by the BBC.
 The day featured debate and discussion on radio, television and online, in which the participants were asked to give their opinion on the position of women in the 21st century.
 And in the end of the year, she was recognized as one of the BBC's 100 women.

 Smurthwaite was a credited writer on the second series of The Revolution Will Be Televised, which was first broadcast on BBC Three on 10 November 2013.

 Smurthwaite appeared as a panellist on Question Time on 30 January 2014, which was broadcast from St. Andrew's Hall in Norwich.
-The other panellists on the show were Ken Clarke, Emily Thornberry, Lord Oakeshott, and Mark Littlewood.
+The other panellists on the show were Ken Clarke, Emily Thornberry, Matthew Oakeshott, and Mark Littlewood.

 On 26 October 2014, she was included again in the BBC's 100 women.

 She also appeared on an episode of the Couples edition of Come Dine with Me in 2016 with her partner James.